Rigorous Dynamics of Expectation-Propagation-Based Signal Recovery from Unitarily Invariant Measurements: Preliminaries

-The purpose of this section is to present two technical results: the strong law of large numbers and the central limit theorem for a Haar matrix.
-The two results correspond to \cite[Lemma 2 (a) and (b)]{Bayati11} for an i.i.d.\ Gaussian matrix.
-We start with the definition of a Haar matrix.
+The purpose of this section is to present the strong law of large numbers for a Haar matrix.
+The result corresponds to \cite[Lemma 2]{Bayati11} for an i.i.d.\ Gaussian matrix.
+We first present several definitions.

 \begin{definition} A unitary random matrix $\boldsymbol{U}\in{\cal U}_{n}$ is called a Haar matrix if $\boldsymbol{U}$ is uniformly distributed on ${\cal U}_{n}$. \end{definition}

 An important property of a Haar matrix is bi-unitary invariance~\cite{Tulino04}---used throughout this paper.